Wildlife of Panama

 National Park Fees: Included

-Not Included: Travel to and from Panama, items of a personal nature, gratuities
+Not Included: Travel to and from Panama, items of a personal nature, meals, gratuities for local guides, travel insurance

 Airport: Tocumen International Airport (PTY)